swcarpentry/r-novice-inflammation/episodes/03-loops-R.md

 > ## Other Ways to Do It
 >
-> In this lesson we saw how to use a simple `for` loop to repeat an operation.
+> In this lesson we saw how to use a `for` loop to repeat an operation.
 > As you progress with R, you will learn that there are multiple ways to
 > accomplish this.
 Sometimes the choice of one method over another is more a
 > matter of personal style, but other times it can have consequences for the